clambin/tado-exporter/README.md

 * an exporter to expose metrics to Prometheus
 * a controller to control the temperature settings of rooms in your Tado-controlled home

 The controller is rule-based.
-It currently supports two types of rules:
+It currently supports three types of rules:

+* **autoAway** rules switch off the automatic temperature control for a room when a user has left home for a specified amount of time.
+Typical use case is one of the kids leaving for college for the week.
-* **LimitOverlay** disables manual temperature settings in a room after a specified amount of time.
+* **limitOverlay** disables manual temperature settings in a room after a specified amount of time.
 Typical use case is to disable the bathroom heating if someone forgot to switch off a manual temperature setting.
-* **AutoAway** rules switch off the automatic temperature control for a room when a user has left home for a specified amount of time.
-Typical use case is one of the kids leaving for college for the week.
+* **nightTime** disables manual temperature settings in a room at a specific time of day.
+Typical use case is switching the living room to automatic at the end of the day.

 ## Installation